 Coronavirus Self-Employed & Small Limited Company Help

-Full info on the self-employed grants, small business help and more
+Full info on the 5th self-employed grant, small business help and more

 Looking for other help?
 This guide focuses on the self-employed, but also see:

-- Coronavirus employees' help for the latest on the furlough scheme.
+- Coronavirus employees' help for how furlough is winding down.

 - Coronavirus universal credit & benefits for benefits updates.

 - Coronavirus finance & bills for help with mortgages, rent, debts and bills.

 - Coronavirus life in lockdown for the latest on refund rights etc.

 - Coronavirus travel rights for the latest on where you can go on holiday – including green list countries – and travel insurance.

 A fifth and final self-employed grant will open from late July and close on 30 September.
 For the first time, the grants are not "all or nothing" - how much you'll get depends on the extent of your drop in turnover.
 If you’re eligible, HMRC will contact you by the end of July to give you the earliest date from when you can make your claim.